-“Stroke” takes place when an artery to the brain is blocked or ruptures resulting in death of an area of brain tissue due to loss of its blood supply.
-Most of the strokes are ischemic (due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).
-In Transient ischemic attacks (TIAs) however there is no permanent brain damage and the symptoms resolve within 1 hour.
+“Stroke” occurs when an artery to the brain is blocked or ruptured resulting in the death of brain tissue due to loss of its blood supply.
+Most of the strokes are ischemic (due to blockage of an artery) and some are hemorrhagic (due to rupture of an artery).
+In Transient Ischemic Attacks (TIAs) there is no permanent brain damage and the symptoms resolve within 1 hour.

-About 80% of strokes are ischemic, usually due to a blocked artery, often blocked by a blood clot.
-Brain cells bereft of their blood supply fail to receive enough oxygen and glucose (a sugar), which are carried by blood.
-The damage however, depends on the duration of this deprivation of blood.
-If deprived for a short while, brain cells are stressed, but they can recover.
-If this condition is for a longer period, brain cells die, and some functions may be lost, sometimes permanently.
-How soon brain cells die after being deprived of blood varies.
+Nearly 80% of strokes are ischemic i.e. due to a blocked artery, often blocked by a blood clot.
+Brain cells are deprived of their blood supply and fail to receive enough oxygen and glucose, which are carried by the blood.
+However, the damage depends on the duration of this blood deprivation.
+Brain cells become stressed if the deprivation is short, but they can recover.
+If this condition is too long, brain cells die, and some functions may be lost permanently.

-Ministrokes or Transient ischemic attacks (TIAs) are indicators for an impending ischemic stroke.
-They occur dur to a short interruption of the blood flow to part of the brain.
-In this case however, as the blood supply is restored immediately, brain tissue does not die and regular function returns quickly.
+Ministrokes or TIA are indicators of an impending ischemic stroke.
+They occur due to a short interruption of the blood flow to part of the brain.
+In this case, however, as the blood supply is restored immediately, brain tissue does not die and the regular function returns quickly.

-The remaining 20% of strokes are hemorrhagic in nature that results in bleeding in and around the brain.
-Here, a blood vessel ruptures, resulting in the blood to leak into brain tissue or around the brain.
-Brain tissue that comes into direct contact with the blood is irritated and can result in a scar tissue to form in the brain, sometimes leading to seizures.
+The remaining 20% of strokes are hemorrhagic, resulting in bleeding in and around the brain.
+Here, a blood vessel ruptures, resulting in the blood leaking into brain tissue or around the brain.
+Brain tissue that comes into direct contact with the blood is irritated and can result in scar tissue forming in the brain, sometimes leading to seizures.

 Symptoms of a hemorrhagic stroke may also include the following: